openedx/credentials/docs/sharing/verifiable_credentials/usage.rst

 - **Interested Party verifies** a verifiable credential's status - checks if it wasn't tampered in any way; checks if it still has valid status (not expired, not revoked);

 .. note::
-    Please, see the `Learner Record micro-frontend`_ for details.
+    Please, see the :ref:`Learner Record micro-frontend <vc-learner-record-mfe>` for details.

 Administrators
 --------------